 - Enter a name, email address, select an option and click Next Step.

 - If you choose Support, then you see the following step.
-If you do not select Support, then you skip this step and go to the next step.
+If you do not select Support, then you see the next step.
 Enter text for a cover letter and click Next Step.